c0xpr/c0xpr/README.md

 ### My main focus right now is
 https://fluidi.tech/ -- A ROBLOX experience/game studio.
 Bringing high quality community-driven games to the platform.

+### On hold, but still gold.
+https://cooprbot.tech/ -- A super high quality, engaging and completely free-to-use Discord bot.

 ### Portfolio
 if you would like commissioned work :p ~~https://coopr.tech/~~ Temporarily https://fluidi.tech/c (or https://fluidi.tech/coopr)